thiagofarbo/spring-data-redis/README.md

 #About this application
 On this application was used Spring Boot framework and Java 8.
-The application does not need any server to do deploy.
+The application does not need any server to do deploy because this application is deployed in an embedded tomcat server.

-**Why?**
-This application is deployed in an embedded Tomcat.

 # How to run the application
 For default the SpringBoot run on port 8080, make sure you do not have any server running on this one.